What will happen to your Business when you die?

 - Make provision for on-going commitments to staff and clients

-- Ensure that beneficiaries receive shares, dividends or other payments
+- Ensure that Beneficiaries receive shares, dividends or other payments

-- Make use of potential Business Property Relief (BPR) to alleviate some or all your IHT arising from your Business.
+- Make use of potential Business Property Relief (BPR) to alleviate some or all of your IHT arising from your Business.

 BPR Regulations state that a Business must continue in the same way for a period of no less than two years following your death to be considered for BPR.